FAQ

 Residents are encouraged to start this as soon as they identify their Community Integration goal(s).
 We do not have a “readiness model”; instead, we provide immediate support for any resident that identifies Community Integration as part of their recovery.
 Residents work collaboratively with our Employment and Educational Specialists to look for competitive employment, volunteer opportunities, or educational opportunities in the Frederick community.
 Our specialists work with the resident to understand their interests, experiences, and goals so that Community Integration opportunities serve the resident’s long-term life goals.

-Animals are not permitted at ClearView.
+Animals are not permitted at ClearView Communities.

 Breakfast and lunch are informal meals, which residents prepare individually.
 Dinner is a more formal meal where residents are encouraged to eat together.
 Each resident is responsible for cooking dinner one night per week.
 Staff assists in designing the meal and teaching cooking skills.
 Groceries are purchased by staff using a collaborative list between residents and staff.
 We will not purchase sodas, energy drinks, or junk food for the house.